truekas/PencilSharpener/README.md

 - Chip Clip
 - Paperclip or Safety Pin
 - A Linux system with flashrom installed
-- A screwdriver and an ESD bracelet to prevent damage to the device
+- A screwdriver (duh)
 - Sh1mmer image for your device
 - Working charger
 - Ch341a Flash Programmer
 - A ChromeOS recovery USB for v124
 - A few braincells
+- Lots of time

 First, fully power off and unplug your device, flip it over, and open the back to gain access to the mainboard.